judsala/judsala/README.md

 Hi there 👋 I'm Juliana.

-- 🔭 I’m currently a Software Engineering student at 42SP.
+- 🔭 I’m currently a Software Engineering studeny.
-- 🌱 I’m currently learning about C language.
+- 🌱 I’m currently learning about Angular and C# language.
 - 📫 How to reach me: judantass87@gmail.com
 - 😄 Pronouns: She/ Her